Ferryville Ordinance Chapter 7

 (4) Industrial

-(a) Industrial user shall mean for the purpose of the user charge system, any user whose wastewaters
+(a) Industrial user shall mean for the purpose of the user charge system, any user

-(b) A typical industrial user is a factory, slaughter house, milk transfer, or cheese factory.
-Pollutant
+(b) A typical industrial user is a factory, slaughter house, milk transfer, or cheese

-concentrations are to be established by the Approving Authority.
+factory.
+Pollutant concentrations are to be established by the Approving Authority.

 (5) Significant Industrial Users

-(a) Significant industrial users are those users whose wastewater generations exceed 10% of the
+(a) Significant industrial users are those users whose wastewater generations

-design flow, design BOD, or design suspended solids loading for the plant more than 10 times per year,
+exceed 10% of the design flow, design BOD, or design suspended solids loading for

-or have a wastewater that has a detrimental effect on the plant operation and performance.
-The
+effect on the plant operation and performance.
+The significant industrial user will be

-significant industrial user will be required to acquire a discharge permit, monitor their discharges for
+required to acquire a discharge permit, monitor their discharges for flow, BOD, SS,

-flow, BOD, SS, and any other parameter established by the Approving Authority.
+and any other parameter established by the Approving Authority.

-(b) Penalties for exceeding the allotments by the listed significant industrial users shall not be less
+(b) Penalties for exceeding the allotments by the listed significant industrial users

-than five (5) times the rate for each parameter.
-Penalties will be assessed for each day the allotments
+shall not be less than five (5) times the rate for each parameter.
+Penalties will be

-are exceeded (week, if samples are collected weekly).
-If allotments are exceeded more than five (5)
+weekly).
+If allotments are exceeded more than five (5) days per month, the

-days per month, the Approving Authority shall determine if the discharge permit be revoked.
+Approving Authority shall determine if the discharge permit be revoked.

-(c) The Village reserves the right to inspect the monitoring equipment, sampling equipment, holding
+(c) The Village reserves the right to inspect the monitoring equipment, sampling

-tank, etc. as to assure compliance with the permit.
-The Village also reserved the right at any time to
+equipment, holding tank, etc. as to assure compliance with the permit.
+The Village

-split wastewater samples with the permit holder to compare values of BOD (5), suspended solids or
+holder to compare values of BOD (5), suspended solids or any other parameter

-any other parameter listed in the permit.
+listed in the permit.
 The Village value will govern in case of any discrepancy.

 7.10 CONDITIONS FOR DISCHARGE

-(1) Review and acceptance of the Approving Authority shall be obtained prior to the discharge into the
+(1) Review and acceptance of the Approving Authority shall be obtained prior to the

-public sewers of any waters or wastes having:
+discharge into the public sewers of any waters or wastes having:

 (a) A BOD greater than 250 mg/1.